halforbit/data-stores/docs/keying.md

 ### Simple Key Types

-You can use simple types such as `Guid?` and `int?` for your key type.
+You can use simple types such as `Guid` and `int` for your key type.
 In this case you can use `this` to refer to the key itself in your key map:

 ```cs
 [KeyMap("persons/{this}")]